Beyond its culinary and medicinal uses, mint also plays a crucial role as a companion plant in the garden.

 Oregano, like mint, belongs to the family Lamiaceae and shares similar growth characteristics.
 So, they may fight for resources.

-Planting oregano near mint can also lead to overcrowding and reduced airflow, increasing the risk of fungal diseases such as powdery mildew and botrytis.
+Planting oregano near mint can cause overcrowding.
+This reduces airflow and increases the risk of fungal diseases such as powdery mildew and botrytis.

 Rosemary